Top 10 Misconceptions About T-shirt Quilts That Can Lead You Astray

 First ask, “Do you make quilts or blankets?”
 If they answer that they are making quilts, ask “What type of batting do you use?”
 If they say they aren't using batting, then they are making blankets.
 By the way, we think the correct answer should be 80% cotton/20% polyester needle punched or 100% cotton batting.

 If they give you the type of batting, then ask, “What type of quilting do you do?”
 This will give you more information about what you can expect from a quilt made from this maker.
 We think the correct answer should be long arm quilting.
 You can read more about quilting styles here.

-Once a week we end up finishing a quilt that someone started.
+We finish so many quilts that someone else started.
 It will cost you more in the end for a quilt maker to finish what you thought was going to be easy.

 If you are considering making your own T-shirt quilt, take this quiz to see if you have the equipment and skills to attempt your own quilt.

 Here are step-by-step directions for ordering your Too Cool T-shirt Quilt.